Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Dynamical analysis of the model:

 \section{Dynamical analysis of the model:}

-In this section, we study our model in the light of dynamical system analysis.
-First we convert the cosmological evolution equations into an autonomous system of ordinary differential equations by suitable transformation of variables.
-Then, we study this system in a compact phase space in which the dynamical variables should be dimension-less and normalized over Hubble scale.
+In this section, we shall study our model in the light of dynamical systems analysis.
+First, we convert the cosmological evolution equations into an autonomous system of ordinary differential equations by suitable transformation of variables.
+Then, we shall study this system in a compact phase-space by considering the dimension-less dynamical variables which should be undertaken normalized over Hubble scale.